jp1971/particularflavor.com/README.md

 ./mainfest.sh
 ```

 This script is interactive and will change directory and file names and file contents based on user input.
-It will also delete this file and replace it with a README that provides instructions for installing starting the virtual server, configuring WordPress and installing the prerequistes needed to use the included development tools.
+It will also delete this file and replace it with a README that provides instructions for installing the prerequistes needed to use the included development tools, starting the virtual server and configuring WordPress on first run.